shabin5785/docker-learnings/Readme_2.md

 - "WORKDIR" is the command used in Dockerfile to chagne the directory to work with inside image.
 Its same as using "RUN cd.. ", docker workdir is the best practice.

+- "COPY" command is used to copy files from local directory to the WORKDIR in image.(or any directory that is currently being worked on in image)